Wedding receptions and funeral wakes

 Level 3 - the closing time is 22:00 hours.
 The event must close and guests must leave the venue no later than this time.
 This is covered by an exception in the Regulations to allow for a later closing time than that which is imposed on indoor hospitality more generally.
 As this is a concession, it is important that Venue Managers observe this strictly.

-Level 4 - wedding receptions and funeral wakes are not permitted in level 4.
+Level 4 - funeral wakes are not permitted in level 4.